shorepine/tulipcc/README.md

 ### MIDI

 Tulip supports MIDI in and out to connect to external music hardware.
 You can set up a python callback to respond immediately to any incoming MIDI message.
 You can also send messages out to MIDI out.
+More in the [full API](docs/tulip_api.md).

 ```python
 m = tulip.midi_in() # returns bytes of the last MIDI message received